Machine Setup

 Once the repo is installed, you can install the dependencies for the Jekyll gem.

-# Navigate to your github repo and install dependancies
+# Navigate to your github repo and install dependencies

 cd ~/github/it-journey